10PAM/10PAM/README.md

 - 👋 Hello, my name is Mario!
-- 🧠 I’m interested in learning more about how computers work on a more fundemental level.
+- 🧠 I am interested in learning about how computers work on a fundemental level.
-- 📚 I’m currently learning computer science at a local college.
+- 📚 I am currently learning computer science at a local college.
 - 🤠 Pronouns: He/Him
 - 💡 Fun Fact: Vaqueros are the original cowboys.